Accelerated first-order methods for a class of semidefinite programs: Solving -exact SDPs via strongly convex QMMP algorithms

 Note from the identity $X^* = -A(\gamma^*)^{-1}B(\gamma^*)$ that $\norm{B(\gamma^*)}_F \leq \hat L \hat R_p$.
 Now, suppose $\gamma^{(1)},\,\gamma^{(2)},\dots$ is a sequence converging to $\gamma^*$ (such a sequence can be constructed via subgradient methods~\cite{levy2018online}; see also \cite[Section 6.2.2]{ding2021optimal}).
 Given $\gamma^{(i)}$, define

 If $r^{(i)}$ is positive, define $\cU^{(i)}\coloneqq\mathbb{B}(\gamma^{(i)},r^{(i)})$.

 We present three lemmas below.
 The first lemma states that $r^{(i)}$ is positive and $\gamma^*\in\cU^{(i)}$ for all $\gamma^{(i)}$ sufficiently close to $\gamma^*$.
 The second lemma establishes parameters for which the regularity conditions of \cref{as:regularity} hold for $q(\gamma,X)$ along with $\cU^{(i)}$.
 Finally, the third lemma shows that for each $\cU^{(i)}$, an approximate solution of the corresponding strongly convex QMMP (which can be computed using \cref{alg:cautious-agd}) can be used to either produce an approximate optimizer of the underlying SDP or declare $\gamma^*\notin\cU^{(i)}$.
+The proofs of the first two lemmas are deferred to \cref{sec:deferred}.

 \begin{lemma} Suppose \cref{as:primal_dual_regularity} holds.
 Then, $r^{(i)}$ is positive and $\gamma^*\in\cU^{(i)}$ if